Übeyd Adıyaman

-Übeyd Adıyaman (born 2 October 1997) is a Turkish football player who plays as a goalkeeper for Gençlerbirliği in the Süper Lig.
+Übeyd Adıyaman (born 2 October 1997) is a Turkish football player who plays as a goalkeeper for Ümraniyespor in the TFF First League.

 Professional career

 Adıyaman is a youth product of Gençlerbirliği, and spent most of this early career as their backup goalkeeper.
 He had several stints on loan with Hacettepe, as well as brief loans with Fethiyespor and BB Bodrumspor.
 Adıyaman made his professional debut with Gençlerbirliği in a 6-0 Süper Lig loss to Galatasaray on 9 January 2021.